Confinement of fermions in tachyon matter: Lagrangian Density of the model

 The scalar glueball mass is then calculated directly from the Lagrangian in Eq.(\ref{9}) as

 where, we have substituted $\psi\bar{\psi} =q\delta(\vec{r})\rightarrow q\beta$, $q=-1$ and $\beta=1$.
-Following the analysis in Sec.~\ref{QCD vacuum}, {we find that $\langle F^{\mu\nu}F_{\mu\nu}\rangle|_{\phi_0}=0$}.
+Following the analysis in Sec.~\ref{QCD vacuum}, we find that $\langle F^{\mu\nu}F_{\mu\nu}\rangle|_{\phi_0}=0$.
 Therefore, the model produces vanishing gluon condensate in its vacuum ($\phi_0$).
-We can now rewrite Eq.(\ref{gb1}) in terms of the string tension $\sigma$ and the vector glueball mass as,
+We can now rewrite Eq.(\ref{gb1}) in terms of the string tension $\sigma_c$ and the vector glueball mass as, {

-From the afore discussions, we find that the vector and the scalar potentials are independent on the tachyon decay constant, $\alpha=1/f_\alpha$.
-On the contrary, the glueball masses are dependent on the decay constant of the tachyons.
-Knowing the estimated values of scalar and the vector glueball masses and the value of the string tension $\sqrt{\sigma}=420$ MeV \cite{scalar glueball 1} we can fix the tachyon decay constant within the range, $0<f_\alpha\leq 1$.
-If we consider that the tachyons are decaying at half of its maximum value, i.e. $f_\alpha=0.5$, we obtain $m_{gb\phi}=1.68$ GeV and $m_{gb}=4$ GeV.
-These values are within the range of the predicted values by lattice simulations.
-Consequently, the scalar and the vector glueball masses decrease with increasing tachyon decay and vice versa.
-As a results, glueball masses are more likely to be formed or observed at low energies in the IR regime.
+} {From the afore analyses, we find that the vector and scalar glueballs depend on the tachyon decay constant, $\alpha=1/f_\alpha$.
+Whilst the vector glueball depends directly on $f_\alpha$ the scalar glueball only depends on $f_\alpha$ through the string tension $\sigma_c$}.
+Knowing the estimated values of scalar and the vector glueball masses and the value of the string tension $\sigma_c\sim 1\text{GeV/fm}$ we can fix the tachyon decay constant within the range, $0<f_\alpha\leq 1$.
+If we consider that the tachyons are decaying at half of its maximum value, i.e. $f_\alpha=0.5$, we will obtain $m_{gb\phi}=2\text{GeV}$ and $m_{gb}=4\text{GeV}$. {This decay regime gives a good agreement {with} the vector glueball mass within the range of the experimental values.
+That notwithstanding, vector and scalar glueballs are more likely to be observed for slowly decaying tachyons.}